MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 In this section, you learn how to get the data you need migrate using the Azure Enterprise Connector.
 You'll also find a *usage details columns* mapping available in the **ACI** (Azure Consumption Insights) API.

-To successfully use the **Azure Consumption Insights** connector, you need access to the Azure Portal Enterprise features.
+To successfully use the **Azure Consumption Insights** connector, you need access to the Azure portal Enterprise features.

 To use the **Azure Consumption Insights** connector in **Power BI Desktop**: